xordiv/docker-php-app/README.md

 Image is specific and in development, but Dockerfile may be helpful for build v8, v8js, blitz and other.

+Full build time is about 45 minutes because Debian has no actual version of v8 library (libv8) and building from source takes time.

 ### Description:

 **Extensions:** v8js, blitz, libsodium, xdiff, xdebug, gd,